kiko-g/feup-esof/doc/Development-Report.md

 **Description**: After an attendee has arrived at a conference location, and has selected the conference, the application will guide him to the conference room.

-The user indicates that she wants to purchase items that she has selected.
-Preconditions:

-User has selected the items to be purchased.
+**Preconditions**: Attendee has selected the conference that he would like to go to.
-Post-conditions:

-The order will be placed in the system.
+**Post-conditions**: The order will be placed in the system.
 The user will have a tracking ID for the order.
 The user will know the estimated delivery date for the order.

-Normal Flow:
+**Normal Flow**:

 The user will indicate that she wants to order the items that have already been selected.
 The system will present the billing and shipping information that the user previously stored.